God is actively participating in our lives. In Patriarchal ages and throught the Bible we see specific instances of God’s active involvement.

 - God was actively involved in people’s lives in numerous ways.

-Out of the innumerable instances, some of His dimensions of involvement are given in the following slides.
+Out of the innumerable instances, some of His dimensions of involvement are given below.

 - God walked and talked with Adam